evgeny-myasishchev/ledger.api/README.md

 # Dev

-Repo skeleton taken from (here)[https://github.com/thockin/go-build-template]
+Repo skeleton taken from (here)[https://github.com/thockin/go-build-template].
+Docker and docker-compose assumed to be installed on a dev host.

 ### GOPATH and sources